citizenphage/protocols/OpenTrons/README.md

-# Opentrons protocols used by the CPL for automating analyses.
+# Opentrons protocols used by the CPL for automating phage isolation

 ## Pipeline overview: